anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 This version is not 100% released and may have bugs.\
 Standard releases can be found at [ROBLOX2016stylus/releases](https://github.com/anthony1x6000/ROBLOX2016stylus/releases).
 ## Major Changes/Fixes
-- [Game card Animations] Patched out game card hover animations.
+- [Discover > Game cards] Patched out game card hover animations.
 Like button sometimes is squished on hover.
+- [Discover > Game cards] Fix game card box-shadow.
 ## Known bugs
 - Under profile pages, the about section and the report section aren't connected.
 I'll try working on a fix for that when I have the time.
   - Nevermind, impossible.